spences10/scottspence.com/posts/streamlining-svead-the-sveltekit-seo-package.md

 is the only reason I wanted to add it to Svead really was to have the slick rich search results.

-But, you know, I realized it was quite a separate thing.
+But, you know, I realised it was quite a separate thing.
 So I split it out into its own component.
 This takes in another config object.
 And this time, we use [`schema-dts`](https://github.com/google/schema-dts), (a types package